As a CTO, you often face a dilemma: should you prioritize efficiency or effectiveness? It’s a tough call.

 Frame engineering decisions in terms of ROI, risk mitigation, and long-term impact.
 For example, explain how automating infrastructure saves costs in the long run or how adopting robust CI/CD practices reduces deployment risks.
 Linking these outcomes to strategic goals ensures the board sees technology investments as valuable, forward-thinking decisions that drive sustained business growth.

 Deciding whether to build a solution in-house or purchase off-the-shelf technology is crucial for maintaining software engineering efficiency.
+The build vs. buy decision is a complex process involving multiple factors that must be carefully evaluated.
 Here’s what to take into account:

 From an engineering efficiency standpoint, building in-house often requires significant engineering hours that could be spent on higher-value projects.
 The direct costs include developer time, testing, and ongoing maintenance.
 Hidden costs like delays or knowledge silos can also reduce operational efficiency.